¿Cuáles son las mejores alternativas de paja ecológicas?

 • Ventajas: Widely available, familiar to consumers.

-• Cons: Often disintegrate quickly, can affect drink taste.
+• Contras: Often disintegrate quickly, can affect drink taste.

 A split-screen comparison of reusable vs. single-use eco-friendly straws.